mikebader/django-vitae/docs/source/topics/publications.rst

 ---------------

 Publications, regardless of type, all have some common traits such as titles and lists of authors.
-Django-CV defines a number of common features across the four different types of publications.
-Internally, Django-CV does this by defining a series of abstract classes.
+Django-Vitae defines a number of common features across the four different types of publications.
+Internally, Django-Vitae does this by defining a series of abstract classes.
 The different publication models inherit from the :class:`~cv.models.VitaePublicationModel` abstract model.